 The Alabama Civil Rights Tourism Association is a 501(c)3 non-profit.
 Formally we were established in 2019 but the idea and work of developing the Association began over a decade ago.
 We work hand-in-hand with the Alabama Department of Tourism to encourage and facilitate travel to our state for Social Justice and Civil Rights and partner with the Alabama African American Civil Rights Heritage Sites Consortium.

 Our mission is to develop sustainable tourism options, education and training, plus operations in order to generate tourism revenue for the sites and the communities where they are located.
-We primarily operate tours in Montgomery, Tuskegee, Selma, Marion, and Birmingham, but we often include the quilters and folk artist in rural areas such as Gee’s Bend, Camden, etc.
+We primarily operate tours in Montgomery, Tuskegee, Selma, Marion, and Birmingham, but we often include the quilters and folk artists in rural areas such as Gee’s Bend, Camden, etc.

-Operationally, our staff has decades of experience as tour operators working along the lines of eco tours and bespoke experiences.
+Operationally, our staff has decades of experience as tour operators working along the lines of eco-tours and bespoke experiences.
 Our leadership is composed of a mix of travel industry and local expert guides who were part of the Movement.
 Services range from consultation and resource advice to full itinerary planning with content.
 We can do as little or as much as an organization might need all the way to the full operation of tours with all items included.
 Though we may actually do the work of content development and operations, our name stays in the background.